Model theory in compactly generated (tensor-)triangulated categories: Introduction and Background

 There is, up to isomorphism, just a set of compact objects, so we may use the objects in a small version of ${\cal T}^{\rm c}$ to index the sorts of the language for ${\cal T}$.
 A ``small version" of ${\cal T}^{\rm c}$ means an equivalent category which has just a set of objects.
-We don't go into detail about setting up the language - for that see any of the background references on the model theory of modules - because all we really need is that it gives us a way of writing down formulas, in particular (in our context) pp formulas.
+We don't go into detail about setting up the language - for that see \cite[Appx.~B]{PreNBK} or various other background references on the model theory of modules, for instance \cite[\S 5]{PreErice}, \cite[Chpt.~18]{PreMAMS} - because all we really need is that it gives us a way of writing down formulas, in particular (in our context) pp formulas.
 Each formula defines, for every $X\in {\cal T}$, a certain subset of $(A_1,X) \oplus \dots \oplus (A_n,X)$ with $A_i\in {\cal T}^{\rm c}$ (the $A_i$ label the sorts of the free variables of the formula).

 Of course, for every object $X\in {\cal T}$, each sort $(A,X)$, for $A\in {\cal T}^{\rm c}$, has an abelian group structure, and this is built into the formal language.
 Also built into the language is the action of (a small version of) ${\cal T}^{\rm c}$ on objects $X \in {\cal T}$ - the morphisms of ${\cal T}^{\rm c}$ ``multiply" the ``elements" of $X$, taking those of one sort to a possibly different sort.
 Explicitly, if $f:A \to B$ is a morphism of ${\cal T}^{\rm c}$, then this induces $b\in (B,X) \mapsto bf \in (A,X)$ - multiplication by $f$ from sort $B$ to sort $A$.
 Note how this generalises the action of a ring on a (1-sorted) right module.
 In particular, each sort $(A,X)$ is a right module over ${\rm End}(A)$ but these multiplications on single sorts are only some of the multiplications that constitute the action of (the many-sorted ring) ${\cal T}^{\rm c}$ on objects $X$ of ${\cal T}$.